 14. What is the difference between a settlement and an arbitration award?

 A settlement is a negotiated agreement between you and the respondent to resolve the case without a hearing decision.
 Settlements can occur at any point in the arbitration process.
-The majority of FINRA cases (approximately 68% in 2024) resolve through settlement or mediation rather than going to a final hearing.
+According to FINRA’s dispute resolution statistics, a substantial majority of arbitration cases resolve through settlement or mediation rather than going to a final hearing.

 An arbitration award is a decision issued by the arbitration panel after a hearing.
-Awards are binding, and there are very limited grounds for appeal.
+FINRA customer awards are binding and final — they cannot be appealed on the merits.
+The only post-award remedy is a motion to vacate, modify, or correct under the FAA (9 U.S.C. §§ 10-11) — the §§ 10-11 grounds for vacating or modifying arbitration awards are exclusive — on grounds such as evident partiality, corruption, or arbitrators exceeding their powers.
 While awards may result in larger recoveries in strong cases, they also carry the risk of receiving nothing if the arbitrators rule against you.

 Protecting Your Investor Rights